victorkorir1/victorkorir1.github.io/Readme.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: page
+# layout: page
-title: Spatial Data Scientist
+# title: Spatial Data Scientist

+title: About Me
+permalink: /about/
+layout: default
 ---

 ## Technical Skills